TranPhucVinh/Cplusplus/Object-oriented programming/Documents/Constructor and destructor/Constructor.md

 # Constructor overloading
-We can have multiple constructors in one class, where each constructor can have arguments.
+We can have **multiple constructors in one class**, where each constructor can have arguments.
 This is known as **constructor overloading**, which is quite similar to [function overloading](https://github.com/TranPhucVinh/Cplusplus/tree/master/Introduction/Function#function-overloading).

 ```cpp
 #include <iostream>